RafaelNLourenco/Autonomous-system/README.md

 ### What the program can do: ###
 + Play as autonomous system
 + Play by yourself
-+ Whatch a game in real-time
++ Whatch a match in real-time

 ## Changelog